Effective Wastewater Treatment for Textile & Dye Industries

 Physicochemical Method

 This treatment is most commonly used to remove high levels of chroma and suspended substances.
-The processes in the physicochemical method are:

 • Floatation: The second step in treating the wastewater is with the help of floatation.
-The process produces large amounts of microbubbles to form three-form substances: water, gas, and solids.
+The process produces large amounts of microbubbles to form three substances: water, gas, and solids.
 Under the effect, the microbubbles adhere to the tiny fibers and are effectively removed from the wastewater.

-• Coagulation flocculation sedimentation: In this process, heterogeneous matters are removed with the help of mechanical separation.
-Dissolved matter cannot be adequately removed in this process but can be removed with the help of biological or physical-chemical processes.
+• Coagulation, flocculation, sedimentation: In this process, heterogeneous matters are removed with the help of mechanical separation.
+Dissolved matter cannot be adequately removed in this process, but can be removed with the help of biological or physical-chemical processes.

 Chemical Method

-In this treatment, chemicals are applied, which help separate the contaminants from water or neutralize/destroy the harmful effects of pollutants.
-Currently, Fenton oxidation and ozone oxidation are often used in wastewater treatment.
+In this treatment, chemicals are applied to help separate contaminants from water or neutralize/destroy the harmful effects of pollutants.

 • Reverse osmosis: Reverse osmosis removes mineral salts, hydrolyzed reactive dyes, and chemical auxiliaries.